Universal approximation of credit portfolio losses using Restricted Boltzmann Machines: The credit RBM model

+In order to train the binary RBM on a dataset of default probabilities, we replace the visible units by their activation probabilities (\ref{eq:pds_in_RBM}), as in \cite{hinton2006fast}.
 The RBM is then trained on the training dataset using Persistent Contrastive Divergence (PCD) for 100 Gibbs steps, 5000 epochs, a linearly decreasing learning rate with initial value $\eta = 2 \cdot 10^{-3}$, and mini-batch size equal to 250.

-The number of hidden units is here chosen by $k=5$-fold cross-validation.
-Model selection for generative models is more complicated than in the case of supervised learning models, because probability distributions admit many possible and orthogonal performance metrics \cite{theis2015note, wu2016quantitative, chen2018metrics, borji2019pros}.
-In our case, we have chosen 250 hidden units by using the following metrics for model selection: KDE-based log-likelihood estimation \cite{goodfellow2014generative, theis2015note}, Maximum Mean Discrepancy (MMD) \cite{gretton2012kernel}, $L^2$ reconstruction error \cite{xiang2017effects}, and Number of statistically Different Bins (NDBs) \cite{richardson2018gans}.
+The number of hidden units is here chosen by $k$-fold cross-validation with $k=5$ and varies across portfolios, mainly depending on the size of the portfolio (Aaa: 250, Aa: 250, A: 1000, Baa: 1000, Ba: 500, B: 250).
+Model selection for generative models is more complicated than in the case of supervised learning models, because probability distributions admit several orthogonal similarity metrics \cite{theis2015note, wu2016quantitative, chen2018metrics, borji2019pros}.
+In our case, we have cross-validated the number of hidden units using the following metrics for model selection: KDE-based log-likelihood estimation \cite{goodfellow2014generative, theis2015note}, Maximum Mean Discrepancy (MMD) \cite{gretton2012kernel}, $L^2$ reconstruction error \cite{xiang2017effects}, and Number of statistically Different Bins (NDBs) \cite{richardson2018gans}.

+First of all, we focus on the ability of the RBM model to reproduce the marginal distributions of single-firm default probabilities.

-In Figure \ref{fig:pd_RBM} we compare out-of-sample the empirical marginal distributions of the default probabilities with the marginal distributions generated by the RBM model for two representative companies in the dataset, Ford Motor Co. and Arrow Electronics Inc.
+Figures \ref{fig:qq_plots_ABT} and \ref{fig:qq_plots_AAL} show the QQ-plots comparing the distribution of real default probabilities with that generated by a single-factor Gaussian copula model (left) and the credit RBM model (right) for two representative companies in the dataset, Abbott Laboratories (ticker: ABT, rating: Aaa) and American Airlines Group (ticker: AAL, rating: B).

-As can be seen the marginal distributions are satisfactorily learned.
-For comparison, the same out-of-sample plots are shown in Figure \ref{fig:pd_copula} but for a one-factor Gaussian copula model with heterogeneous correlation coefficients, trained using likelihood maximization (see Appendix \ref{sec:fitting_copulas} for more details on this fitting procedure).
+The single-factor Gaussian copula model with heterogeneous factor loadings has been fitted using the procedure presented in Appendix \ref{sec:fitting_copulas}.

+The marginal distributions are satisfactorily learned by the credit RBM model, while the single-factor Gaussian copula model fails to fit well the upper tail of most marginal distributions, as shown in the case of these two representative companies.

-The one-factor Gaussian copula model appears to fit the tail of the marginal distributions slightly worse than the RBM model.
-But the difference in performance is much starker if we look at the distribution of the aggregate portfolio losses.
-This distribution is statistically more difficult to learn, since it requires accurate estimates not only of each individual marginal distribution, but also of their entire default dependence structure among firms.
+The difference in performance is even starker if we look at the distribution of the aggregate portfolio losses.
+This distribution is statistically more difficult to learn, since portfolio losses depend on the full dependence structure among obligors' defaults.